 When done processing, turn off heat, remove lid, and let the jars sit for five minutes before taking them out of the canner.
 Using the jar lifter, carefully lift jars out (away from you), and place them on a towel.
 Do not place them on a cold surface, or they may crack.
 Leave the jars to cool, undisturbed, overnight.
-You may hear the popping sound of your jars sealing.
+You may hear the popping sound of the jars sealing.

 Make sure you have a good seal.
 The middle of the flat lid should be inverted and not move up or down when slightly pressed on.
-Take the screw bands off and wash and dry your jars to remove any residue.
-You can store them with or without the screw bands.
-Make sure you label your jars with dates, and store them in a cool, dry place.
+Take the screw bands off and wash and dry the jars to remove any residue.
+Store them without the screw bands.
+Make sure you label the jars with dates, and store them in a cool, dry place.

-You can reuse your jars, but you must always use new flat lids.
+You can reuse the jars and screw bands, but you must always use new flat lids.

-Note: If any of your jars did not seal you can reprocess them using new flat lids, or refrigerate for immediate use.
+Note: If any of the jars did not seal you can reprocess them using new flat lids, or refrigerate for immediate use.
 Never eat any food with a broken seal or you suspect is spoiled.